danielwernerio/tinyo/README.md

  </span>
 </blockquote>

-Our mission is to create a **community-driven Linux ecosystem** that ensures fairness, transparency, and accessibility for all contributors.
+Our mission is to create a **community-driven Linux® ecosystem** that ensures fairness, transparency, and accessibility for all contributors.
 **Key features** of the organization will include:

 - **Reward Mechanisms**: Valid contributions are rewarded through a transparent token system, ensuring every contributor receives a fair stake based on their personal efforts.